Here's where the Senate health care bill stands and where it's headed

 What could change?

 Medicaid: Senators from states that have expanded Medicaid spending under Obamacare are concerned about the dramatic cuts to the program beginning in 2021 and accelerating in 2025.
-The CBOe estimated that, overall, Medicaid spending would be cut by 26 percent, something that worries Sens.
-Shelley Moore Capito, R-W.Va., Rob Portman, R-Ohio, Dean Heller, R-Nev., Susan Collins, R-Maine, and Lisa Murkowski, R-Alaska.
+The CBO estimated that, overall, Medicaid spending would be cut by 26 percent, something that worries Sens.
+Capito, Heller, Rob Portman, R-Ohio, Susan Collins, R-Maine, and Lisa Murkowski, R-Alaska.

 Affordability: Conservatives say that the Senate bill doesn’t do enough to lower the cost of health insurance because, they argue, it keeps in place too many of the Affordable Care Act’s insurance coverage requirements.
 Sen. Ted Cruz, R-Texas, is proposing that states be allowed to adopt non-compliant health insurance plans with less coverage — or what would essentially be a catastrophic coverage plan.
 Many senators support this idea.